unmade/am-date-picker/README.md

     }]);
 ```

-> Note that images for icons have to be set globally through the `amDatepickerConfig`.
+> Note that images for icons have to be set globally through the `amDatePickerConfig`.

 **markup**